hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

 ..
     [review] - AJWT: It isn't clear to me what exactly this does or how it works.

-    The ratio between error in error and standard error of projected energy.
+    One of two conditions for termination of the calculation together with ``error_limit``.
+    This specifies the lower limit of the inverse of the fractional error of projected energy.
-    If the ratio is larger, greater number of blocks are used for reblock analysis.
-If the ``error_limit`` and ``min_ratio`` condition is satisfied, ``soft_exit`` = true is returned and calculation is terminated
+    The larger the value of ``inverse_fractional_error``, the larger the number of blocks used for reblock analysis.